Ideals, bands and direct sum decompositions in mixed lattice vector spaces: Ideals and bands in a mixed lattice vector space

+} Thus, $\rupp{x}\in S$, and so $S-S$ is a mixed lattice subspace.
+Hence we have proved that $S-S$ is a smallest ideal containing $C$. \end{bproof}

-If $A$ is an ideal then by Theorem \ref{mlcone1} the set $A_{sp}$ is a mixed lattice cone, and $A$ is the smallest ideal that contains $A_{sp}$, by Theorem \ref{smallest_ideal_inside_ideal}.
+If $A$ is an ideal then by Theorem \ref{mlcone1} the set $A_{sp}$ is a mixed lattice cone, and by Theorem \ref{smallest_ideal_inside_ideal} $A$ is the smallest ideal that contains $A_{sp}$.
 Now the two preceding theorems yield the following corollary which tells that ideals are uniquely determined by their sets of $(\sleq)$-positive elements.